ebzzry/barf/README.md

 ```bash
 $ nix init
 ```

+Bear in mind that re-running `init` will purge the index and package databases.

 Periodically, run the following command to update the aforementioned databases, plus the channels for the user and root: